Creative-Media-Group/myelevate/README.rst

 .. code-block:: python

     import os
-    from elevate import elevate
+    from MyElevate import myelevate

     def is_root():
         return os.getuid() == 0

     print("before ", is_root())
-    elevate()
+    myelevate()
     print("after ", is_root())

 This prints::